Susan is a bullet journal enthusiast, and loves writing about the best bullet journaling tips and inspiration!

 4. Add Cute Stickers

 Cute and creative stickers will always look amazing, no matter where you place them!
 However these days you aren't just limited to regular stickers, there are all sorts of themed stickers available from vintage stickers to aesthetic planets and everything-in-between.
 You can find these stickers in art supplies stores, as well as online Etsy shops too.
+Several Instagram accounts and blogs also host stationery giveaways, which provide everyone with a chance to get some free sticker sets or supplies.
+One account that does this is Stationery Weekly, but there are plenty of them out there.
+I thought I'd mention this since it can be a fantastic way to get some stationery or stickers for your bullet journaling.

 See an example below of some lovely watercolor stickers of ice lollies.
 I think these would look amazing in a journal page dedicated to the summer months!
 The watercolor aspect adds a lovely, refreshing touch and overall, these stickers would add some great personality to any journal page.